Updated September 1, 2025

 The best free packages offer services more than filing your Articles of Organization.
 First up on this list is Bizee, one of the most affordable business formation services today.

-Bizee, formerly known as Incfile, offers a silver package with a free LLC formation service.
+Bizee, formerly known as Incfile, offers a Basic Package with a free LLC formation service.
 You just need to pay the state filing fee.

 With Bizee, you'll also get free registered agent services for a year.
 These include receiving and scanning important legal documents on your behalf, such as tax notices and service of process.